TeamSpen210/HammerAddons/README.md

 * Many more entity options, and an improved editor layout.
 * New sprites for almost all entities, both custom made and from a number of [other sources](#development).
 * Adds lots more AutoVisgroups for easily hiding entities.
-* New `comp_` entities.
-These are mainly intended for use in instances, allowing modifying entities outside of the instance to conform or doing normally impossible things like positioning things in the void.
 * Improvements for games supporting VScript:
 	* In any `RunScriptCode` input, backticks can be used for string literals, instead of the disallowed `"` character.
 	* In addition to the normal `Entity Scripts` section, a new `Init Code` field can be used to write code that's packed and added to those scripts.
 Useful for setting configuration options etc. Backticks can be used here too.
-* Postcompiler entities:
+* New `comp_` entities.
+These are mainly intended for use in instances, allowing modifying entities outside of the instance to conform or doing normally impossible things like positioning things in the void:

 | Entity                             | Description                                                                                                                                                                                                                                                                                                                                                                                                           |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|